jpbnetley/travel-start-technical-assessment/docs/README.md

 For images, the [Nextjs Image component](https://nextjs.org/docs/app/building-your-application/optimizing/images) is used.
 This has the benifit of lazy loading the image as the user scrolls
 down when there are a list of items with images.

+## Link
+The Netjs [Link component](https://nextjs.org/docs/pages/api-reference/components/link) is used for navigating between pages in the app.
+This allows page content to be pre-fetched for quicker navigation and decreased load times.

 ## Error handling
 Errors are handled by making use of Nextjs [error pages](https://nextjs.org/docs/app/building-your-application/routing/error-handling).